hhu-stups/xtl_examples/README.md

 Download the latest version of ProB2-UI (https://prob.hhu.de/w/index.php?title=Download) and open the project `XTL_Examples.prob2project`.

 You should see the available models on the right-hand side.
 By double clicking on a model, it is loaded into the animator.
 Available transitions can be selected at the top left.
 Visualisations are shown at the bottom centre.
-To play a

 #### Play a Game